paczkow/paczkow.dev/src/content/blog/beyond-resolutions-how-to-plan-goals-to-finally-achieve-them.md

 ### “I want to be in shape”

 What’s exactly meant for you?
-How can we transform it into something S.M.A.R.T?
+How can we transform it into S.M.A.R.T?

 - Is it a weight?
 - Time for running 5km?